|

 (locally or regionally grown when possible) to

 the MDC community.
-In addition we hope to educate the Miami Dade College
+In addition CROPS hopes

-community about the importance of a consuming organic
+to educate the Miami Dade College community about the importance of consuming organic

 produce.